 切付包丁 (Cut-and-Attach)

-The traditional single-bevel kiritsuke is historically the knife that could be worn only by the executive chef in a traditional Japanese kitchen — a status symbol as much as a tool.
-It is a combination knife capable of both vegetable (usuba-like) and protein slicing (yanagiba-like) work in trained hands.
+The traditional A blade ground to an edge on only one side, with a flat or hollow back; it cuts straighter and finer but takes more skill to sharpen than a double bevel. kiritsuke is historically the knife that could be worn only by the executive chef in a traditional Japanese kitchen, a status symbol as much as a tool.
+It is a combination knife capable of both vegetable work (like an usuba) and protein slicing (like a yanagiba) in trained hands.

-Its single-bevel construction and angular tip require significant skill.
-Mastering a single-bevel kiritsuke requires substantial practice; the geometry is unforgiving of poor technique.
-Reserved in traditional Japanese professional kitchens for the head chef.
+Its single-bevel construction and angular tip demand significant skill, and the geometry is unforgiving of poor technique.
+In traditional Japanese professional kitchens it is reserved for the head chef.

-Critical distinction: Not to be confused with the modern double-bevel "kiritsuke gyuto" widely marketed in the Western knife market.
-Most kiritsuke sold outside Japan are double-bevel gyuto with a kiritsuke tip — see Kiritsuke Gyuto.
-The visual identifier is the K-tip (angled spine drop at the front).
-If not specified as single-bevel, assume double-bevel.
+Critical distinction: do not confuse it with the modern double-bevel "kiritsuke gyuto" widely marketed in the West.
+Most kiritsuke sold outside Japan are double-bevel gyuto with a kiritsuke tip; see the Kiritsuke Gyuto entry.
+The visual identifier is the K-tip (an angled spine drop at the front).
+If a knife is not specified as single-bevel, assume it is double-bevel.

 Mioroshi Deba & Oroshi Deba